Skip navigation

 What do the results mean?

 If your results show higher than normal glucose levels, it may mean you have or are at risk for getting diabetes.
-High glucose levels may also be a sign of:
+Prediabetes and diabetes are the most common causes of high glucose levels, but other possible causes include:

-If you have diabetes, lower than normal glucose levels may be caused by:
+If you have diabetes, glucose levels that are lower than normal for you may be caused by:

 • Not eating enough, especially after taking diabetes medicine